MatteoRist/wordsCounter/README.md

 ## How to run the app (locally)

-1) Install [Node](https://lodejs.org/en/download/current/) on your machine
+1. Install [Node](https://lodejs.org/en/download/current/) on your machine
+2. Install [Git](https://git-scm.com/downloads) on your machine
-2) open a terminal and move to this directory
+3. open a terminal and move where you want to download the source code
+4. run "git clone https://github.com/MatteoRist/wordsCounter.git" to download the source code
+5. move to the generated directory "wordsCounter"
-3) run "npm install" to install all the dependencies
+6. run "npm install" to install all the dependencies
-4) run "npm start" to lunch the application locally
+7. run "npm start" to lunch the application locally

 ## How to deploy the app

-1) set up a web server
+1. set up a web server
-2) Install [Node](https://lodejs.org/en/download/current/) on your machine
+2. Install [Node](https://lodejs.org/en/download/current/) on your machine
+3. Install [Git](https://git-scm.com/downloads) on your machine
-3) open a terminal and move to this directory
+4. open a terminal and move where you want to download the source code
+5. run "git clone https://github.com/MatteoRist/wordsCounter.git" to download the source code
+6. move to the generated directory "wordsCounter"
+7. run "npm install" to install all the dependencies
-4) run "npm run build" to build the application
+8. run "npm run build" to build the application
-5) move the content of the generated "build" directory on your "www" directory.
+9. copy the content of the generated "build" directory on your web server in your "www" directory.

 ## Getting Started with Create React App